Get in Touch

 Frequency of Treatments

-Treatments are usually once a week (but can spread out over two weeks) to allow time between treatments for the body to heal itself.
+Intramuscular Stimulation treatments with our physiotherapists are usually once a week (but can spread out over two weeks) to allow time between treatments for the body to heal itself.
 The number of treatments you require will depend on several factors such as the duration and extent of your condition, how much scar tissue there is and how quickly your body can heal.
 If the pain is of recent origin, one treatment may be all that is necessary.
 In published studies of patients with low back pain, the average number of IMS treatments required is 8.2.

 The Shortened Muscle Syndrome